-In the mean score formula above, the individual item scores ( $x_i$ ) are summed and then divided by the total number of students (n).
+In the mean score formula above, the individual item scores (x_i) are summed and then divided by the total number of students (n).
 For multiple-choice (MC) items, student scores are represented by 0s and 1s (0 = wrong, 1 = right).
 With 0-1 scoring, the equation above also represents the number of students correctly answering the item divided by the total number of students.
 Therefore, this is also the proportion correct for the item, or the p-value.
 In theory, p-values can range from 0.00 to 1.00 on the proportion-correct scale.
-For example, if a multiple-choice item has a p-value of 0.89, it means 89 percent of the students answered the item correctly.
-Additionally, this value might also suggest that the item was relatively easy and/or the students who attempted the item were relatively high achievers.
-For constructed-response (CR) items, mean scores can range from the minimum possible score (usually zero) to the maximum possible score (e.g., six points in the case of some mathematics items).
+For example, if a multiple-choice item has a p-value of 0.89, it means that 89 percent of the students answered the item correctly.
+This value might suggest that the item was relatively easy and/or the students who attempted the item were relatively high achievers.
+For constructed-response (CR) items, mean scores can range from the minimum possible score (usually zero) to the maximum possible score.
 To facilitate average score comparability across MC and CR items, mean item performance for CR items is divided by the maximum score possible so that the p-values for all items are reported as a ratio from 0.0 to 1.0.

 Although the p-value statistic does not consider individual student ability in its computation, it provides a useful view of overall item difficulty and can provide an early and simple indication of items that are too difficult for the population of students taking the examination.
 Items with very high or very low p-values receive added scrutiny during all follow-up analyses, including item response theory analyses that factor student ability into estimates of item difficulty.
-Such items may be removed from the item pool during the test development process as field testing typically reveals that they add very little measurement information.
-Items for the 2015 Regents Examination in Algebra I (Common Core) show a range of p-values consistent with the targeted exam difficulty.
-Item p-values range from 0.20 to 0.85, with a mean of 0.51.
-Further, the point biserial values (discussed in the following section) for these items indicate that they are discriminating the high performers well.
+Such items may be removed from the item pool during the test development process as field testing may reveal that they add insufficient measurement information.
+Items for the 2014 Regents Examination in Geometry (Common Core) show a range of p-values consistent with the targeted exam difficulty.
+Item p-values range from .30 to .85, with a mean of .63.
+Further, the point biserial values (discussed in the following section) for these items indicate that they are generally discriminating performance on the test well.